insom/insom.github.io/content/project/z80/index.md

 +++
-date = "2016-04-18T13:12:30Z"
+date = "2016-06-15T23:12:30Z"
 draft = false
 title = "Z80 Microcomputer"
 synopsis = "The retro-computing itch comes to us all.
-Latest update: Address decoding."
+Latest update: Actual IO."
 +++

 I've wanted a little Z80 microcomputer of my own for ages.
 I never learned to